 Naked gobies (Gobiosoma bosci) are found in the Chesapeake Bay year-round in a wide range of salinities, including tidal freshwater.
 They reside mostly in shallow waters around oyster bars and vegetation.
 In the winter, gobies migrate to deeper waters or burrow in muddy substrate.
 The diet of gobies consists of small crustaceans.
 They spawn from May through the late fall, laying their eggs in empty oyster shells (CBP 2009a).
 During shell dredging, individual fish could potentially be directly affected by the action of dredging.
-The proposed plan to remove shell only from the periphery of the shoal and to leave shell at the bottom of all cuts, and the fact that the structure of the cuts is likely to be stable suggests that loss of goby habitat due to dredging shell is unlikely and, in fact, that the increased surface area of exposed shell may actually increase total available habitat for this species.
+The proposed plan to remove shell only from the periphery of the shoal and to leave the rest of shoal intact, and the fact that the structure of the cuts is likely to be stable suggests that loss of goby habitat due to dredging shell will be minimal, and perhaps the increased surface area of exposed shell along the sloped edges of the cuts may increase total available habitat for this species.